duncsully/solit-html/readme.md

 ### Derived state

 You can derive state by creating functions that access other state getters.
-These functions will automatically track their dependencies and update when any of them change.
-Most of the time this will be sufficient, but when deriving state from derived state or using derived state in effects, you may want to use memos for better performance and to prevent unnecessary effect reruns.
+These functions will automatically track their dependencies and update the template when any of the dependencies change.
+Most of the time this will be sufficient, but when deriving state from other derived state or using derived state in effects, you may want to use memos for better performance and to prevent unnecessary effect reruns.
 See the [Memos](#memos) section for more details.

 ```ts
 const [getCount, setCount] = urlState('count', 0)